spiral/docs/database/query-builders.md

 ```

 ### Select Columns
-By default SelectQuery selects every column (`*`) from it's related table.
-We can always change set of requested columns
- using `columns` method.
+By default, SelectQuery selects every column (`*`) from its related table.
+We can always change the set of requested columns using the `columns` method.

 ```php
 $db->users->select()